-Lawson has performed many principal roles since joining the RWB.
-The first of such roles was in David Nixon’s Butterfly, when Nixon picked Lawson from the corps de ballet to perform the lead.
+During a fifteen-year career, Ms. Léonard portrayed the lead female role in many well-known works; the first of such roles was in David Nixon’s Butterfly when Nixon picked Vanessa from the corps de ballet to perform the lead.
 In the 2001/02 season she worked with Sir Peter Wright to dance the dramatic and technical role of Giselle.
-After that experience she fell in love with the character and it has become one of her favourite roles.
-She received rave reviews for her reprisal of the role for the 2011/12 season.

-In 2009 Lawson danced the role of Juliet in Rudi van Dantzig’s Romeo & Juliet for which she was called “simply stunning” by the Winnipeg Free Press.
-Performing this role was one of the most memorable moments of her career.
-Lawson has appeared as a guest artist internationally, performing in galas with the Compania Nacional de Danza in Mexico City, the Benios De La Danse in Moscow, the 10th and 13th International Ballet Festivals of Miami, and the Encore International Dance Festival in Quebec.
+Ms. Léonard has appeared as a guest artist internationally, performing in galas with the Compania Nacional de Danza in Mexico City, the Benios De La Danse in Moscow, the 10th and 13th International Ballet Festivals of Miami, and the Encore International Dance Festival in Quebec.
 She has also been invited to dance with various companies and schools in full-length productions of Nutcracker, Swan Lake and The Sleeping Beauty in Canada, the USA and Spain.
-In the fall of 2009, Lawson was hand selected by acclaimed choreographer Peter Quanz to perform a new piece called In Tandem at the prestigious Guggenheim Museum in New York City and at the 2010 Canada Dance Festival in Ottawa.
+In the fall of 2009, Ms. Léonard was hand selected by acclaimed choreographer Peter Quanz to perform a new piece called In Tandem at the prestigious Guggenheim Museum in New York City and at the 2010 Canada Dance Festival in Ottawa.
 As part of the Cultural Olympiad for the 2010 Vancouver Winter Olympic Games she performed the lead in Hikarizatto.